quancore/demoanalyzer-go/README.md

     go build
     ./demoanalyzer-go --demofilepath natus-vincere-vs-avangar-m2-train.dem --outpath stat.txt --checkanalyzer --logfilepath log.txt

+`--checkanalyzer`: Very useful flag for checking the results of analyzer.
+It is very helpful to find out whether a demo file has been analyzer correctly.

 ## Feature request

 It is highly appreciated to introduce new game features to summerize players and games better.
 If you think a feature can add value, you can create a PR with indication of importance of feature and exact definition of it.